How to Prepare Your Demo EP

 At this point in your band’s life, you are just trying to get your music out there.
 Obviously you would always prefer to make the best quality demo, but newly established bands may not always have the funds to pay for state-of-the-art equipment, or pay for professional studio time.
 Do the very best you can with what you can realistically afford.
 Bankrupting yourself won’t do you any favors.
 Consider using budgeting software to keep track of expenses.

-If you are planning on giving your demo to a representative at an established record label, use only the highest quality demo.
+If you are planning on giving your demo to a representative at an established record label, use only the highest quality recording.
 Keep in mind, these representatives receive hundreds, maybe even thousands of demo tapes in a week.
 Put simply, these people are busy.
 Don’t waste their time (or your own time) by submitting a sloppy, hastily-assembled product.
 You’re up against plenty of competition as it is, so don’t compete against yourself.

 Now that your band has decided on the intended use of this demo, and how it is going to be produced, the next step your band needs to take is to determine how you are going to appeal to your audience visually.
 In other words: what type of cover you are going to put on the CD case.